ngcurrier/ProteusCFD/README.md

   "make tools"  will build these for you
   All executable code will be built in the ProteusCFD/bin directory.
 All executables are meant to be run via command line and will output usage information if you run the executable with no arguments.

+Installation instructions:
+  * install openmpi to your machine
+  * Build ucs.x, udecomp.x, urecomp.x and tools required to run
+  * make TARGET=local all (on some machines you may have to try this several times to complete all tasks)
+  * Build the chemical database
+  ** cd chemdata
+  ** ./chemDB.py
+  ** cp chemdb.hdf5 /usr/local/database/chemdb.hdf5

+  * Check that the tests pass after the installtion
+  ** cd bin
+  ** ./tests.x

 Usage:
   Proteus (like most CFD solvers) requires a volume grid of a geometry.
 The grid in this